Greenlandic language: Morphology

 The broad outline of the Greenlandic grammar is similar to other Eskimo languages, on the morpholological and syntactic plan.

 The morphology of Greenlandic is highly synthetic and exclusively suffixing (except for a single highly-limited and fossilized demonstrative prefix).
 The language creates very long words by means of adding strings of suffixes to a stem.
 In principle, there is no limit to the length of a Greenlandic word, but in practice, words with more than six derivational suffixes are not so frequent, and the average number of morphemes per word is three to five.
-The language has around 318 inflectional suffixes and between 400 and 500 derivational suffixes.
+The language has between 400 and 500 derivational suffixes and around 318 inflectional suffixes.

 There are few compound words but many derivations.
 The grammar uses a mixture of head and dependent marking.
 Both agent and patient are marked on the predicate, and the possessor is marked on nouns, with dependent noun phrases inflecting for case.
 The primary morphosyntactic alignment of full noun phrases in Kalaallisut is ergative-absolutive, but verbal morphology follows a nominative-accusative pattern and pronouns are syntactically neutral.